Snabb (Barking): IoT Controller to Run Automated Car Park Gates

 As a result of further analysis, we realised the need to find ways to lower the cost of the final product.
 Mostly the price for the modem we tested was about €150 per modem.
 After adding the interface board, the overall cost raised to around €200-300.
 Therefore, a custom-made solution was needed.

 So, the next step was to design a custom solution that was more compact – narrower and thinner.
 During this period, we decided to use a very simple 3G modem.
-However, we did place more emphasis on ensuring that the product would not contain any safety concerns like overheating and adhere to regulations by using a lot of input and output protection circuits.
+However, we did place more emphasis on ensuring that the product would not contain any safety concerns like overheating and adhering to regulations by using a lot of input and output protection circuits.

 The result was already modular enough to fit into different types of parking gate barriers perfectly.
 In terms of price, our new IoT solution lowered the board’s price by a factor of two, to less than €100 per system.

 After designing the custom modem hardware, we still had to work on getting the modem to easily connect with the network.
 Plus, ensure it interfaces with all of the car park gate barriers used.
-Completing this and getting the CE certifications for the overall system was completed without any obstacles.
+Completing this and getting the CE certifications for the overall system were completed without any obstacles.

 In total, it took about 18 months from our first information exchange to start the final IoT solution production and roll-out.
-Throughout the project, collecting feedback, drawing constructive conclusions and implementing required changes consumed the most time.
+Throughout the project, collecting feedback, drawing constructive conclusions, and implementing required changes consumed the most time.

 Following the handover, we helped the Snabb team install the IoT devices in various locations by providing technical support for integration.
 Krakul handled the first manufacturing batches until being taken over by Snabb for greater flexibility.